Sagar20-12/BMI-CALCULATOR/README.md

 # BMI

---> To install dependencies install "flutter pub get":
+--> To install dependencies Run "flutter pub get":

 A new Flutter project.